zapmal/zapmal-readme/README.md

     - Cloud Computing.
     - Coupled with a bunch of other a bit more advanced stuff.
 - 👯 Thinking about collaborating to Open Source projects.
-- ⚡ Fun fact: Just recently started using GitHub 😅
+- ⚡ Fun fact: Just recently started using GitHub frequently 😅

 ### Contact me 📧:
 - [Twitter](https://twitter.com/MazZgrey)